noi-techpark/odh-docs/source/howto/tourism/alpinebits.rst

 format to exchange data.
-In this howto, we show how to retrieve data from the AlpineBits endpoint located at https://alpinebits.opendatahub.bz.it/AlpineBits, by using the (Linux) command line and in particular the :command:`curl` application.
-An example call can be seen :ref:`at the bottom <ab-request>` of this howto.
+In this howto, we show how to retrieve data from the AlpineBits endpoint located at https://alpinebits.opendatahub.bz.it/AlpineBits, by using the (Linux) command line--in particular the :command:`curl` application, and the popular `Postman` API development environment.
+An example call can be seen :ref:`at the bottom <ab-request>` of this section.

 .. note:: Alternative command line programs like :command:`wget` can be used as well: simply adapt the parameters described in the